UCSB-AMPLab/ucsb-amplab.github.io/_pages/HIST-207B.md

 Please come to every session and be prepared to participate and do the work.
 This means coming to our meetings having done the reading and any preparatory work.
 If something comes up **please don't suffer in silence**.
 I'm here to help.

-##### 3. The group project
+##### 3. Your final project

-This should be a fun collaborative project.
-Make sure to split the work equitably.
+You set the expectations, timeline, and deliverables (in consultation with me), and we all help hold each other accountable.
 I'm excited to see what you do.

-##### 4. The prospectus and proof of concept

-Don't worry, this is a lot less complicated that it seems and I will give you plenty of information as we go along.
-Don't stress.

 ### Academic Integrity